“The quieter you become, the more you can hear.” – Ram Dass

 Ask yourself the more soulful questions.
 Ask yourself, “What really delights my heart?” and “What’s truly sacred to me?” and “What would be joy-inspiring right now?”
 For more soulful questions, look here.

 End your day with calm.
 I talk to clients and people in workshops about “bookending your day” – starting and ending your day with a sacred pause.
 The end of the day is a perfect time for gently reviewing your day and asking, “How did I love today?
 What goodness came my way?”
-If you have a hard time getting to sleep, you might try my relaxation meditation.
+If you have a hard time getting to sleep, you might try my meditations on Insight Timer.

 It takes mindful effort these days to listen through the noise of daily life.
 We know that our bodies, minds, and souls need quiet and time away from the noise.
 But the world’s pings and dings keep us always in “on” mode.
 We’re all addicted to it.
 And this is exhausting to our nervous systems.
 We end up just trudging through life.
 In this digital age, it’s more important now more than ever to intentionally pause and listen to the quieter whispers of the holy guiding us in life-nourishing and truly soul-invigorating ways.
 It’s more important now more than ever to pause and give our presence to what — and who — matters.